 The selected options will automatically update on the map.

-The collisions are represented by color-coded symbols.
+The crashes are represented by color-coded symbols.
 Colors indicate the severity level; symbols represent whether a pedestrian, bicycle, or both were involved.

 |Injury (Other Visible)|